Your cart is currently empty!

 The outcome of that study and others, that analyze EMF radiation and its connection to animal and/or plant life, signal major issues for our planet.

 It’s important to remember how significant and precious animals, insects, and plants are to the productivity and well-being of our lives and environment.
 As small as they are, changes in their biome and population can wreak havoc up the entire food chain.

 Bugs and Bees

-A recent study concluded that nearly 40% of the world’s insect species are in decline.
+A 2019 study concluded that nearly 40% of the world’s insect species are in decline.

 We have previously written about the link between disappearing bees and increasing amounts of EMF exposure.
 These tiny yet vastly important insects are highly sensitive to electromagnetic fields, as are other insects.
 That’s because they rely on the Earth’s magnetic field to orient themselves and find their way back to their homes or hives.
 Granted, when thinking about a world with fewer bees and bugs, your first thought may not necessarily be compassionate because, well, bugs can be pests (pun intended)!

 However, if this decline persists, the Earth may not have any insects at all by 2119!